adhoc-dev/sale/helpdesk_timesheet_ux/README.rst

 * You can configure a project to have or not related tickets, by default they are not related to tickets.

-* You can only close projects if they don't have any active ticket (we consider active tickets the ones in stages without option "folded")
+* You can only close(archive) projects if they don't have any active ticket (we consider active tickets the ones in stages without option "folded")

 * For the tickets, only can relate to project which are allowed tickets.